whprocter/RPr-Chakraborty-2021/docs/report/report.md

 This will allow other researchers to review, extend, and modify the study and will allow students of geography and spatial epidemiology to learn from the study design and methods.

 In this reproduction, we will attempt to identically reproduce all of the results from the original study.
-This will include the map of county level distribution of COVID-19 incidence rates (Fig. 1), the summary statistics for disability and sociodemographic variables and bivariate correlations with county-level COVID-19 incidence rate (Table 1), and the GEE models for predicting COVID-19 county-level incidence rate (Table 2).
+This will include the map of county level distribution of COVID-19 incidence rate (original study Figure 1), the summary statistics for disability and sociodemographic variables (original study Table 1) and bivariate correlations with county-level COVID-19 incidence rate (original study Table 1), and the GEE models for predicting COVID-19 county-level incidence rate (original study Table 2).
 A successful reproduction should be able to generate identical results as published by Chakraborty (2021).

 The reproduction study data and code will be made available in a GitHub repository to the greatest extent that licensing and file sizes permit.
 The repository will be made public at [github.com/HEGSRR/RPr-Chakraborty2021](https://github.com/HEGSRR/RPr-Chakraborty2021).
-To the greatest extent possible, the reproduction will be implemented with R markdown using packages geepack for the generalized estimating equation and SpatialEpi for the spatial scan statistics.
+To the greatest extent possible, the reproduction will be implemented with R markdown using the SpatialEpi package for the Kulldorff spatial scan statistic packages and the geepack package for the generalized estimating equation.

 ### Keywords